lx-svg/config/README.md

 # config
-- some update text here
+- some update text here- some update